valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

   Exchange targets can now be used with the outbox publisher for RabbitMQ by using the `valtimo.outbox.publisher.rabbitmq.exchange` property.
   More information on this can be found [here](/getting-started/modules/core/outbox-rabbitmq.md)

+* **`Executable` flag is automatically set upon process deployment**

+  When deploying processes via the `/api/v1/process/definition/deployment` endpoint or by import, the `executable` flag is automatically set to true.
+  The result is that deployment will no longer fail silently on this misconfiguration.
+  This behaviour is not applied to auto-deployment via classpath.

 ## Bugfixes

 The following bugs were fixed: